mejia-dev/noman-rumerals/README.md

 Expected Output: "Invalid input.
 Numeral C should never be surrounded by two of the same numerals"

+//// Rules for D
+Test: "It will evaluate D to equal 500"
+Code: evalNumerals("D")
+Expected Output: 500

+Test: "It will reject the entire input if the number of D's is greater than 1 and will display an error"
+Code: evalNumerals("DD")
+Expected Output: "Invalid input.
+Numeral D should only occur once per input"

+Test: "It will reject the entire input if L is surrounded by two matching characters"
+Code: evalNumerals("CLC")
+Expected Output: "Invalid input.
+Numeral L should never be surrounded by two of the same numerals"

 Test: "It will evaluate
 Code: